gcornetta/piwrapper/README.md

 2. Cups

 <p align="justify">
-We have not tested the software with Mongo DB latest version; however it should work without any problem if you update **mongoose** to the last version in the `package.json` file with the project dependencies.
+We have not tested the software with Mongo DB latest version; however it should work without any problem if you update <b>mongoose</b> to the last version in the `package.json` file with the project dependencies.
 </p>

 <a name="installation"></a>